matthias-reis/carda-gatsby/content/articles/2020/09/the-ocean-collective-founder-robin-staps.md

 I would say that in terms of time, art is on an equal footing with the production of music.
 Of course, the music has to be written and recorded first.
 But then another chapter begins, which is usually no less time-consuming.

-**Anne:** Who had the idea to add fossils to the box set of your last album "Phanerozoic&nbsp;I"?
+**Anne:** Who had the idea to add fossils to the box set of your last album "Phanerozoic II"?

 ## Fossils as an add-on to the album